q2p-us/pxe/README.md

 - Prepare proper test's environment
     + emulation -- client will be connected to real server
 - Post configuration (ipmi, ssh), take from _ks_gist.cfg_
-- Add COM port configuration and testing
+- Describe COM port configuration and testing
 - Default action -- boot from hdd
 - Simple remote trigger to install from pxe (variable for dhcp or tftpd)
 - iPXE